hahnavi/komandan/README.md

 Komandan is a server automation tool that uses Lua programming language interface.
 It connects to target servers via SSH, following Ansible's approach for its simplicity and agentless operation on managed servers.

+> **Notice:** Komandan is in early development and currently supports Linux only.
+Updates will come as development progresses.
+Feedback is welcome—thank you for your support!

 ## Table of Contents
 - [Usage](#usage)
 - [`komando` function](#komando-function)